Inclusive fluxes of secondary air-shower particles: Results discussions

 \subsection{Muon observables}

 Here, we describe the results for the studies done on the muon observables which are either measured or can be easily measured at ground level detectors.
+Same normalization factor is going for secondary fluxes which is obtained by matching the input primary momentum distribution with the experimental data at the top of atmosphere.
+Thus, simply the flux at ground is obtained in the same unit as the measured flux at the top.
 The zenith angle and momentum spectra of muons obtained by CORSIKA are scaled by $1/\sin\theta$ to remove the effect of solid angle dependence on zenith angle $\theta$.
-The plots are further scaled with the factor $F = (\pi/2)/\Delta\theta$, where $\Delta\theta$ is the $\theta$ bin size.
+Other than that we have only angle bin correction in which sampling is done given by the factor $F = (\pi/2)/\Delta\theta$, where $\Delta\theta$ is the $\theta$ bin size.
 Here, $\pi/2$ is the total zenith angle coverage.
+We calculate the $\chi^{2}/n$ (per degree of freedom) for each of the spectra given by